dragonfire535/xiao/README.md

 * **sorting-hat-quiz**: Take a quiz to determine your Hogwarts house.
 * **tic-tac-toe**: Play a game of tic-tac-toe with another user.
 * **typing-test**: See how fast you can type a sentence in a given time limit.
+* **wizard-convention**: Who is the Dragon?
+Who is the healer?
+Who is the mind reader?
+Will the Dragon eat them all?
 * **whos-that-pokemon**: Guess who that Pokémon is.

 ### Voice Channel: